c0wsaysmoo/plane-tracker-rgb-pi/README.md

 git clone https://github.com/c0wsaysmoo/plane-tracker-rgb-pi

+for python 3.9.#

 sudo apt install python3-pip

-sudo pip3 install pytz requests (this only works with python version 3.9)
+sudo pip3 install pytz requests

-sudo pip3 install FlightRadarAPI (this only works with python version 3.9)
+sudo pip3 install FlightRadarAPI

-cd its-a-plane-python
+for python 3.11.#

+sudo apt install python3-pip

+sudo rm /usr/lib/python3.11/EXTERNALLY-MANAGED

+pip3 install pytz requests

+pip3 install FlightRadarAPI

+sudo setcap 'cap_sys_nice=eip' /usr/bin/python3.11

+You'll have to make it executable by running chmod +x /home/path/its-a-plane-python/its-a-plane.py

+you can test run it by the command prompt

+sudo /home/path/its-a-plane-python/its-a-plane.py or /home/path/its-a-plane-python/its-a-plane.py

-You'll have to make it executable by running chmod +x /home/path/its-a-plane-python/its-a-plane.py Although to get it to run on boot youll have to do a crontab -e and add @reboot sleep 60 && sudo ./its-a-plane.py
+Although to get it to run on boot youll have to do a crontab -e and add @reboot sleep 60 && sudo ./its-a-plane.py #python 3.9

+ @reboot sleep 60 && ./its-a-plane.py #python 3.11

 This also assumes the bridge is [soldered on the bonnet](https://learn.adafruit.com/assets/5772) if that's not the case youll have to be False under "HAT_PWM_ENABLED" in the config file